Travel Medical Insurance for Canadians | Compare Quotes | BestQuote

-Known either as emergency medical insurance, travel medical insurance, or travel health insurance, this is the most essential form of travel insurance to have on your trip.
+Travel medical insurance - also known as emergency medical insurance, travel medical insurance, or travel health insurance - is the most important form of travel insurance to have whenever you leave your province.

 • Hospitalization and Medical Services - emergency expenses for inpatient or outpatient services;